monthly awc zoom meeting

 Monthly Meeting

-Mental Crisis in the Wilderness
+Mental Crisis in the Wilderness (Recording)

 Naomi LeGate RN, MSN-FNP-C

-In the vast untamed wilderness the human mind can find solace, tranquility, and a sense of freedom.
+In the vast untamed wilderness, the human mind can find solace, tranquility, and a sense of freedom.
 However, it is also a realm where the delicate balance of mental well-being can be challenged, leading to mental crises.
 Remote locations, far removed from the comforts of everyday life, can expose individuals to unique stressors and trigger a range of emotional and psychological challenges.
 In this presentation, we will explore the intricacies of mental crises in wilderness locations, examining factors that contribute to such situations and discussing preparedness, support, management, and evacuation.

 MONTHLY MEETING

-TUEsday july 11, 2023 6:20PM
+TUEsday july 11, 2023

 taos box of the rio grande